jclg/php-slack-bot/README.md

 Type `pokerp status` to see the current status of the session (who has voted).

 Type `pokerp end` in a public channel and the bot will output each vote.

+## Load your own commands

+You can load your own commands by implementing the \PhpSlackBot\Command\BaseCommand.

+Then call PhpSlackBot\Bot::loadCommand method for each command you have to load.